dadhi/FastExpressionCompiler/README.md

 Assert.IsNotNull(di.CSharpString);
 ```

+### ThrowOnNotSupportedExpression and NotSupported_ flags

+FEC V3.1 has added to the compiler flags the `CompilerFlags.ThrowOnNotSupportedExpression`
+so that compiling the expression with not supported node will throw the respective exception instead of returning `null`.

+To get the actual list of the not supported cases you may check in `Result.NotSupported_` enum values.

+### Code Generation

-Those conversion capabilities are also available as the `ToCSharpString` and `ToExpressionString` extension methods.
+The Code Generation capabilities are available via the `ToCSharpString` and `ToExpressionString` extension methods.

-Besides that, when converting the source expression to either C# code or to the Expression construction code you may find
+**Note:** When converting the source expression to either C# code or to the Expression construction code you may find
 the `// NOT_SUPPORTED_EXPRESSION` comments marking the not supported yet expressions by FEC.
-So you may verify the presence or absence of this comment in a test.
+So you may test the presence or absence of this comment.

-### ThrowOnNotSupportedExpression and NotSupported cases enum

-FEC V3.1 adds to the compiler flags the `CompilerFlags.ThrowOnNotSupportedExpression`
-so that compiling the expression with not supported node will throw the respective exception instead of returning `null`.

-To get the actual list of the not supported cases you may check `NotSupported` enum.

 ## Additional optimizations